uhppoted/uhppoted-wiegand/README.md

 make build
 ```

-The `build` target produces both an UF2 and an ELF binary for installation on Pico using either:
+The `build` target produces both a UF2 and an ELF binary for installation on a _Raspberry Pi Pico_ using either:
 - USB (using _BOOTSEL_)
 - _PicoProbe_ + _OpenOCD_
 - _PicoTool_

-- The `make install` command installs the binary using PicoTool
+- The `make install` command installs the binary using _PicoTool_
 - The `make run` command installs the binary using _PicoProbe_ and _OpenOCD_

 #### Dependencies